matthewellishanson/buzzline-05-hanson/README.md

 New consumer: <https://github.com/matthewellishanson/buzzline-05-hanson/blob/main/consumers/consumer_hanson.py>

+## Buzzline-06-hanson

+Part 2 of this project will continue the focus on sentiment scores by author by averaging the scores per author and visualizing their continuously evolving mean scores.

 ## Running the Producer

 The provided producer script streams messages to Kafka.
 To run it without modifications: